Conditioned Air Company of Naples, LLC Blog: Posts Tagged ‘save energy’

 Then, by returning the temperature to normal about an hour or so before you come home (depending on how long it takes your air conditioner to respond), you can ensure that your home will be comfortable when you arrive.
 Similarly, you can increase the savings by raising the temperature a few degrees while you sleep.

-During cooler weather, you can modify the programmable thermostat settings to only turn the system on during the hottest parts of the day, and use other forms of ventilation, such as open windows and fans, to cool your home inexpensively.
+During cooler weather, you can modify the programmable thermostat settings to only turn the system on during the hottest parts of the day, and use other forms of ventilation, such as open windows and fans, to cool your home inexpensively, making it an effective complement to an ongoing HVAC service contract.

 Types of Programmable Thermostats

 Standard programmable thermostats use a simple display and a few buttons to enter your settings.
 They come in several varieties, including models with one program for the week and one for the weekend, versions that have a weekday program and two weekend programs, and models that feature one program for each day.
-Each program offers several set points, programmable by time and temperature.
+Each program offers several set points, programmable by time and temperature, which can be even more effective when combined with basic air conditioner troubleshooting tips.

 More advanced models include Wi-Fi connectivity for easy programming from a local computer, or even from mobile devices over the internet, as well as features like: